HamsterSi/MSc-Project/README.md

 5. master.hpp, master.cpp: Define a master class responsible for the master work (initialisation data, send and receive data, calculate velocities and coordinates);
 6. worker.hpp, worker.cpp: The worker class with functions to receive data and calculate forces;
 7. simulation.hpp, simulation.cpp: These contain two fucntions for the master and the workers to initialise and terminate simulation;
+8. arrray.cpp, array.hpp: For array allocation & deallocation and other array operations;
-8. main.cpp: The entry of the code.
+9. main.cpp: The entry of the code.

 ### Reference